gallofeliz/js-libs/src/dates-iterators/README.md

 // Bad idea without limit or endDate (except for NativeDatesIterator) or for big iterations (memory) console.log(...new XxIterator(...))

+// Factory : create from complex (or not) configurations without need of create yourself iterators createIterator({
+    times: ['0 4,8 * * *', 'P1D', new Date, 'P1M'],
+    startDate: new Date('2023-11-05T00:00:00+01:00'),
+    limit: 10000,
+    excludedTimes: [new Date('2023-11-05T00:00:00+01:00')],
+    roundInterval: true,
+    endDate: new Date('2049-12-31')
+})
 ```

 The AggregateIterator allows you to iterate over dates mixing various logics, for example you want each day more specifics days.
 No limitations with the mix ...

+## Improvement ideas

+- Exclude periods ?
+- Aggregate consider double with arbitrary precision ?
+- Dynamic startDates / Dates to be able to have start date depending on the first next() call (NowIterator can be cool, but others have static startDate, so no coherent)